ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 To install Mbed CLI, run `pip install mbed-cli` from your command-line.

-You can ensure Mbed CLI installed correctly by running `mbed help`.
+You can ensure Mbed CLI installed correctly by running `mbed --version`.

 ##### 4. Setup environment